xmos/lib_mic_array/doc/rst/src/decimator_stages.rst

    :align: center
    :scale: 100 %

-   48 kHz filter freq response
+   48 kHz output sampling rate filter freq response

 The following sections provide more details about the first and second stage decimation filters.